Likith-Business-Analytics/Netflix-Content-Analysis-PowerBI/README.md

 * Director and rating-based content trends
 * Key metrics that summarize platform expansion

-This dashboard enables users to explore the dataset using filters such as **Show Type, Release Year, and Country**, allowing for a fully interactive analytical experience.
+This dashboard enables users to explore the dataset using filters such as **Show Type, Release Year, and Country** allowing for a fully interactive analytical experience.

 ---